– Ra Uru Hu

 Fortunately, Human Design offers our minds something to work with during this process.
 As you might guess, this is primarily one’s Strategy and Inner Authority, a means of letting the mind relax its grip on our life as we attune more deeply to the intelligence of our body.
 Experimenting with Strategy and Authority can ultimately lead us back into trusting ourselves and in life, as we start living more in accord with how our energy and form is designed to work, allowing unnecessary resistance and suffering to fall away.
 We may come to love ourselves as we are, not as others want us to be or as our mind tells us we should be.
 From this deep place of self-acceptance we may step into the role we’re here to play and the unique purpose we’re here to express in the totality.

 I also find it interesting how these states of un-tethered floating, direct experience, and ‘not knowing’ appear to be to what has been described in many spiritual traditions.
-It seems to be along the lines of what at least a few great beings have pointed at in their teachings as an enlightenment or awakening experience, which makes it all the more impressive to think that they were able to break through the maya/illusion and come into a better relationship with the mind in the 7-centered strategic mind dominated world of the past.
-Our written accounts of history suggest, however, that these experiences are not as common hundreds and thousands of year ago.
+It seems to be along the lines of what at least a few great beings have pointed at in their teachings as an enlightenment or awakening experience, which makes it all the more impressive to think that they were able to break through the Maya/illusion and come into a better relationship with the mind in the 7-centered strategic mind dominated world of the past.
+Our written accounts of history suggest, however, that these experiences are not as common hundreds and thousands of years ago.

 What I’m seeing today is how available this kind of awakening is for those willing to take the leap and do the work.
 At the same time, a lot of people seem to have little interest in doing just that and probably don’t even know that it’s possible.
 And yet, can you really fault anyone for not going down this road?
 It takes a lot of time, self-work, and patience with oneself and others, and it’s not really giving us anything in the conventional sense.
 In a culture filled with immediate gratification and material acquisition, it’s not a very enticing carrot.
 It can feel like a leap into the void and a free fall into yourself while bringing into question everything we might have believed about ourselves and the world around us.
 And once we cross the bridge, there appears to be no turning back.
 How do you “put the genie back in the bottle”?

 If we start to see that chasing certainty and security through the mind ultimately becomes a compromise of ourselves and a substitute for something more alive and authentic, we may not want to go back.
-If we are courageous enough to loosen the grip our mind has on trying to make sense of and interpret so much of our experience, letting go of some of our stories and beliefs and embracing a sense of not knowing, the mind may begin to take a back seat and hand over the navigation of the life to the body itself.
+If we are courageous enough to loosen the grip our mind has on trying to make sense of and interpret so much of our experience, letting go of some of our stories and beliefs, and embracing a sense of not knowing, the mind may begin to take a back seat and hand over the navigation of the life to the body itself.

 We may then find that our experience opens up in ways we could have never imagined.
 Life becomes more interesting and magical as we become the lead character in our own movie.
 With that comes the possibility of living and seeing our own signature of success, satisfaction, peace, or surprise as ourselves.